Degrees and Certifications:

 Ms. Frederick, Room A-126

-Course Description: This class is designed to increase and remediate the students’ reading, writing and speaking skills through direct instruction in all four key components of reading (decoding, fluency, vocabulary and text comprehension) to better prepare you for the Keystone assessments, employment, college and independent living.
+Course Description: This class is designed to increase and remediate the students’ reading, writing and speaking skills through direct instruction in key components of reading (decoding, fluency, vocabulary and text comprehension) to better prepare you for the Keystone assessments, employment, college and independent living.
 Students will learn how to make connections when reading text to the elements of the content.
 They will also learn to interpret informational text and respond to it in order to communicate their understanding.

-Coursework: The students will receive instruction in the following areas: Vocabulary Comprehension, Fluency, Current Events, Independent Reading and in some cases, Keystone Assessment Preparation.
+Coursework: The students will receive instruction in the following areas: Decoding, Vocabulary Comprehension, Fluency, Current Events, Independent Reading and in some cases, Keystone Assessment Preparation.
 Students will be evaluated based on their performance on class work, homework (when not completed during class time), assessments, project-based learning and participation.

-Required Supplies: writing utensil
+Required Supplies: writing utensil, chromebook, assigned textbooks

 Grading Policy: Any student who skips a homework assignment or scores a zero must complete/redo that assignment the following day or will be assigned MUHLtime Homeroom in the Reading classroom until it is complete.
 Students will be expected to report to Reading class during MUHLtime Homeroom until that homework assignment is satisfactorily completed.
 If the assignment is satisfactorily completed and turned in the day after it is due, 100% of the earned points will be given.
 Each day thereafter, 10% will be dropped.
 If it is turned in more than one week late, the score for the assignment will be a “1” for “done.”